josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Throughout this whole process, however, you'll probably still _feel_ incredibly productive—even when the data would suggest you're lying to yourself—because it's tough to tell the difference between being busy and being productive if you never take a step back and measure.

-But you probably don't measure, if you're in this deep.
+But you probably don't do that, if you're in this deep.
 Because you probably trust how you _feel_ too much to believe reality could possibly contradict you.

 It's much easier to just fudge the definition a little bit; I've generated a lot of code, so I'm productive.
 My agent's always working, so I'm productive.

 I'm _stressed and busy_, so I must be productive.

-I still believe AI agents can be massively useful tools for software development, when wielded carefully, in appropriate situations.
+Despite all of this: I still believe AI agents can be massively useful tools for software development, when wielded carefully, in appropriate situations.

 The problem is: they're not shaped for judicious application (and they're most _certainly_ not marketed that way); they're shaped to maximize your usage.
 And they work exceptionally well.